 Australian life expectancy is one of the highest in the world, second only to Japan.
-This is not due to any biological advantage in the Australian gene pool, but is rather a reflection of our distinctive living and working conditions.
+This is not due to any biological advantage in the Australian gene pool, but is rather a reflection of the nation's distinctive living and working conditions.
 We can make such a case for two basic reasons.
-First, life expectancy can change in a short period of time, and in fact it did increase for most countries during the twentieth century.
-For example, Australian life expectancy has increased by more than 25 years since 1910 (AIHW 2012), which is too short a time frame for any genetic improvement to occur in a given population.
+First, during the twentieth century, life expectancy increased for most countries.
+For example, Australian life expectancy has increased by more than 30 years since 1890 (AIHW 2016), which is too short a time frame for any genetic improvement to occur in a given population.
 Second, data compiled over decades of immigration show that the health of migrants comes to reflect that of their host country over time, rather than their country of origin.
 The longer migrants live in their new country, the more their health mirrors that of the local population (Marmot 1999).

 While the average Australian life expectancy figure is comparatively high, it is important to distinguish between different social groups within Australia.
 Life expectancy figures are crude indicators of population health and actually mask significant health inequalities among social groups within a country.
-For example, in Australia those in the lowest socio-economic group have the highest rates of illness and premature death, use preventive services less, and have higher rates of illness-related behaviours such as smoking (AIHW 2012).
+A social gradient of health exists, where the lower a person's position in the social hierarchy, the poorer their health (Marmot 2004; 2015).
+For example, in Australia those in the lowest socio-economic group have the highest rates of illness and premature death, use preventive services less, and have higher rates of illness-related behaviours such as smoking (AIHW 2016).
 Furthermore, as Table 1.1 shows, life expectancy for Indigenous Australians is around 12 years less than the national average.
-In fact, the current life expectancy of Indigenous Australians is closer to that of Australians born in the early twentieth century (AIHW 2012).
-The indigenous population of New Zealand, the Māori, also have a lower life expectancy-around 7.3 years less than the national average (Statistics New Zealand 2013).
+In fact, the current life expectancy of Indigenous Australians is closer to that of Australians born in the early twentieth century (AIHW 2016).
+The poorer health of indigenous populations is not an uncommon occurrence, such as the Māori in New Zealand, who also have a lower life expectancy-around 7 years less than the national average (Statistics New Zealand 2015).